maxadamo/tiny_nas/README.md

 ## Description

-Tiny_NAS sets up a tiny, low-end HA NAS with two ways synchronization. tiny_nas works in two ways.
-A directory can be either:
+Tiny_NAS sets up a tiny, low-end Highly-Available NAS with two ways synchronization. tiny_nas works in two ways.
+Directories can be either:

 * watched and immediately synchronized based on kernel events
 * synchronized through a cron job

-You can have a combination of them (some directory watched other directories under cron)
+You can have a combination of them (some directories watched, other directories under cron)

 No ZFS.
-Tiny NAS is tiny, and it doesn't need a fancy filesystem or complex volume management.
+Tiny NAS is tiny, and it doesn't need a fancy filesystem nor complex volume management.
 It allows to use LVM through the options mentioned in `init.pp`.
 If you intend to use ZFS, disable LVM management, and add the ZFS volume yourself.